arangodb/docs/3.11/programs-arangoimport-examples-csv.md

 Such attributes can be added in CSV/TSV imports by specifying the option `--merge-attributes` for each new attribute.

-The following example will add a new attribute named `fullName` that consists of the values of the `firstName` and `lastName` columns, separated by a colon character `:`:
+The following example adds a new attribute named `fullName` that consists of the values of the `firstName` and `lastName` columns, separated by a colon character `:`: